Landing a job with Goldman Sachs is at the top of Nora Jabbour’s (BSBA ’06, MBA ’14) list of greatest professional achievements.

 “Every day when at work, I am pushed to grow and develop by the people around me, by the strength and intellect of the people at the firm, and the passion my colleagues exude in providing excellent advice and service to our clients,” she says.
 “I am naturally curious and I enjoy being challenged by the many people around me who are experts in their fields.”

 While the Business School prepared her for a career in private wealth management, it also opened the door to love.
 She met her wife, Lauren Cruz (MBA ’15), marketing manager at DePuy Synthes, at UNC Kenan-Flagler.
-(Cruz shown right with Jabbour and godson.)
+(Cruz is shown at right with Jabbour and her godson.)

 “Business School is about getting to know other people and some of the strongest memories I have are from outside the classroom, engaging with classmates at Blue Cup events, dinner parties and various social events.
 We also have a growing group of friends who have also married someone they met in our business school class, and that is always special,” she says.